MBB232/openshot-qt/doc/AboutDoc/Documentation_About.rst

 .. caution:: Please make sure to add your images under the GPL3 as well.

 **PNG** is the preferred format for screenshots, as it's not subject to compression artifacts the way JPG is.
-JPG is fine too, though, if the quality is high enough (Compression of 90% or better).
+JPG is fine too, if the quality is high enough (Compression of 90% or better).
 Clarity is the priority, not file size.

 Animated GIFs are not suitable as screenshots, because the animated component is only visible when the docs are viewed in web form.